jamesbcook/chatbot-plugins/README.md

 * Contains a plugin that will take a screenshot of a website and post it to the chat

+## Shodan

+* Contains a plugin that queries the Shodan api and returns the organization, ASN, hostnames, and ports from a given IP.

 ## VirusTotal

 * Contains a plugin that queries the VirusTotal api and returns the scan detection results if any exist